ReticulatedSpline/web_crawler/README.md

 [NPM](https://www.npmjs.com/) was used to manage Node packages, including [Cheerio](https://www.npmjs.com/package/cheerio) for DOM scraping and [Express](https://www.npmjs.com/package/express) for serving the static transpiled build version.

-# Development server
+# Launching

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng build` to transpile to the /dist folder.
 It can then be served with `npm start` on `http:localhost:8080`.
+The latest version of the origin branch is live [Here](https://web-crawler-proto.herokuapp.com/).
+It may take a few minutes to spool up from cold boot.